 A female dog will be ready to breed after her second heat at every estrus stage of her heat cycle.
-In other words, a dog breeder should let the first two heats pass so the bitch may be bred at her third heat cycle, if she has been cleared from any health concern.
+In other words, a dog breeder should let the first two heats pass so the bitch may be bred at her third heat cycle if she has been cleared from any health concern.

 The third heat in a bitch is usually the start of her prime time in terms of fertility in dog breeding.
 Her body and support system are fully ready to go through the hardships of pregnancy and nursing.
-Her hormone levels, precisely progesterone levels, have now reached the optimum level to facilitate a successful mating as well as preparing the uterus for a healthy growth of each embryo.
+Her hormone levels, precisely progesterone levels, have now reached the optimum level to facilitate a successful mating as well as preparing the uterus for the healthy growth of each embryo.

 Many people getting started with dog breeding are wondering when is a female dog ready to breed? — and it’s a loaded question!
 The above is a simplified answer that can serve as a guideline.

 What is the best age to breed a dog?

 Generally, a year and a half or two years old are the right time to breed your bitch.
 She will have reached full sexual maturity and is now able to cope with a tough pregnancy.
 However, the best age to breed a dog depends on the dog’s size: